Experimental UniMMCore#

 triggering) if they have a non-zero sequence_max_length AND have decorated

-and sequence_starter
+sequence_loader and sequence_starter methods.

 Parameters:

-Name | Type | Description | Default |
+| Name | Type | Description | Default |

 fget |